MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-file-copy-v6.md

 **`CopyFilesInParallel`** - **Copy in Parallel**<br>
 `boolean`.
 Optional.
 Use when `Destination = AzureVMs`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Setting it to true will copy files in parallel to the target machines.
+Specify `true` to copy files in parallel to the target VMs.
 <!-- :::editable-content-end::: -->
 <br>